samdsmx/website/src/docs/get-started/flutter-for/declarative.md

 ## Why a declarative UI?

 Frameworks from Win32 to web to Android and iOS typically use an imperative style of UI programming.
-This may be the style you’re most familiar with&mdash;where you manually construct a full-functioned UI entity, such as a UIView or equivalent, and later mutate it using methods and setters when the UI changes.
+This might be the style you’re most familiar with&mdash;where you manually construct a full-functioned UI entity, such as a UIView or equivalent, and later mutate it using methods and setters when the UI changes.